 live in a city or county that already has a local mask order.
 Am I supposed

 to follow my local order or this new statewide order?

 Follow this new statewide order.
-While this order is in effect, it will
+While this order is in effect,

 am a business owner.
 What does this order mean for my business?

 The order requires businesses to take reasonable steps, where practicable,